 We can represent Treiber's stack algorithm as a depth-bounded system, by abstracting over the values and order of the elements in the stack.
+A depth-bounded system is a transition system whose states are graphs such that there is a bound on the length of all simple paths in all reachable graphs of the system.
 In the depth-bounded abstraction of Treiber's stack, the graphs represent the state of the heap, i.e., the linked list implementing the stack, and thread objects describing the local states of all clients currently executing push and pop operations.
 The abstraction is obtained from the concrete transition system of Treiber's stack by ignoring the values of next pointers connecting the vertices in the linked list of the stack.
 In this abstraction, there may still be unboundedly many elements in the stack as well as unboundedly many clients operating on the stack.
 However, since the list vertices are no longer connected, they can no longer form simple paths of arbitrary length in the heap graph.
 At this level of abstraction, push and pop become indistinguishable.
 Both operations have the same control-flow structure: they iteratively read the top of the stack and attempt to modify it until the CAS operation succeeds.
 The actual modification of the stack is non-deterministic in both operations.